zacbraddy/Vimspirational/README.md

 #### make it so that tabs are spaces and fix issues where indenting goes screwy

 [This answer on SO](https://stackoverflow.com/a/1878983) explains what all the settings are in the vimrc to make all this magic happen

+#### Setup eslint and syntastic properly for linting

+[Here's a blog post](https://medium.com/usevim/in-editor-linting-with-syntastic-6814122bdbec) that I worked with to try and get eslint running the create-react-app stuff was more trial and error than anything else and I'd like to see if there's a way I can do that better.